 What tactics should I use to ensure our customer service is up to scratch?
+Do I need guidelines and training?

 There are many, many tactics for improving customer service.
 But I recommend using professional mystery shoppers.
 They’ve helped us greatly over the years.